AdamWestbrook/adamwestbrook.github.io/_posts/2018-06-28-meditation-visual-storytelling.md

 ---
 layout: single
-title: The artist as lobster: the first of many painful metaphors
+title: The artist as lobster (the first of many painful metaphors)
 date: 2018-06-28
 ---